top of page

 Saint Marcellin IGP/ 80g / Cow/Thermised/Animal Rennet/ Soft white bloom / Isere / 28% /Lactic, lemony.

 This cheese bears the name of the town where it comes from, located in Vercors, in Isère, in the heart of the walnut plantations which produce the famous A.O.C.
 Grenoble walnuts.
 The first traces of Saint Marcellin date back to the 15th century.
-It was then made only with goat's milk.

 Louis XI discovered it following a hunting accident in the Vercors where he was cared for by lumberjacks who offered him this local cheese.
 He introduced the Saint Marcellin on the royal table.

-From the 18th century, goat breeding gradually decreased in favor of cows, and Saint Marcellin became mixed and then only with cow's milk.
 Its rind is very thin with a light whitish down and sometimes a few spots of blue.
 Its pate is cream colored and has no holes.

 I have had Bryn Williams serving it with an apple compote at his famous Odette's.